meena5522/Task5-heartD-dt/README.md

-# Task 5 - Decision Trees and Random Forests
+-Task 5 - Decision Trees and Random Forests

-#Objective
+-Objective

 Implement Decision Tree and Random Forest models using Scikit-learn to classify heart disease cases using the Heart Disease Dataset.

-#Tools Used
+-Tools Used

 * Python
 * Pandas